mpatfield/homebridge-flume/.github/ISSUE_TEMPLATE/new-issue.md

 ---
 name: Bug/Issue
-about: The plugin isn't working as expected or it's showing an error.
+about: The plugin isn't working as expected or it's showing an error
 title: ''
 labels: ''
 assignees: ''